List of Star Trek: Deep Space Nine characters: Zek

 Zek (Wallace Shawn) is the Grand Nagus (leader) of the Ferengi Alliance throughout most of the 24th century.

 Zek pretends to retire shortly after the discovery of the wormhole near Bajor.
 He arrives on DS9 and names Quark as his successor, and then appears to die.
 However, it is all just a test to see if his son Krax is ready to take over, but Krax fails, so Zek resumes his rule.

 Zek visits the Bajoran Prophets within the wormhole in an attempt to gather information.
 Instead, the Prophets 'devolve' Zek's personality to that of a proto-Ferengi, before his people had dedicated their lives to the acquisition of wealth.
 During his time in this state, Zek makes many radical reforms to his people's laws and government that direct his people away from their greedy ways, including overhauling the Rules of Acquisition.
 He is eventually changed back and his reforms nullified in the episode "Prophet Motive".

 During a Tongo tournament on Ferenginar, Zek receives a tip from Ishka, the mother of Quark and Rom, which helps him make a comeback and win the tournament.
 They eventually fall in love.
 They are briefly broken up by Quark at the prodding of Liquidator Brunt, who wants to succeed Zek as Nagus, but the plot fails in "Ferengi Love Songs".
 Zek, suffering from failing memory, bequeaths all his financial dealings to the financially brilliant Ishka, eventually caving in to her demands for female rights.
 He is once again deposed, this time by Brunt, but is reinstated after the populace learns of the new and exciting business opportunities such reforms would bring about.
 Under Ishka's influence, he further reforms the Ferengi political and economic system into a significantly less capitalist model.
 Eventually, he retires with Ishka to Risa, naming Rom as his successor.

 Shawn described the makeup process as "a little bit disturbing and uncomfortable and exhausting".
 It took three hours to put on the makeup, and an hour to take it off, and he would be wearing it for at least twelve hours.
-Although the process was arduous, and he wouldn't have wanted to do it more than once a year, he appreciated the results and found that "To be in that world and to be in that makeup really liberated me in a way that I never experienced before — or since.
+Although the process was arduous, and he would not have wanted to do it more than once a year, he appreciated the results and found that "To be in that world and to be in that makeup really liberated me in a way that I never experienced before — or since.
 I felt completely free, so it was a joyful experience."

 In 2018, CBR ranked Zek the 14th best recurring character of all Star Trek.